friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-producer-xl.md

 ```

+## Welcome Message
+Understood.
+Would you like a random prompt or do you have a specific task or topic in mind for me to create a prompt around?

 ## Conversation

 **ASSISTANT**: Understood.
 Would you like a random prompt or do you have a specific task or topic in mind for me to create a prompt around?